ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

         state: present
     '''

-The ``name:`` line should be capitalized and not include a trailing dot.
+* The ``name:`` line should be capitalized and not include a trailing dot.

-Use a fully qualified collection name (FQCN) as a part of the module's name like in the example above.
-For modules in ``ansible-core``, use the ``ansible.builtin.`` identifier, for example ``ansible.builtin.debug``.
+* Use a fully qualified collection name (FQCN) as a part of the module's name like in the example above.

+  * For modules in ``ansible-core``, use the ``ansible.builtin.`` identifier, for example ``ansible.builtin.debug``.

-If your examples use boolean options, use yes/no values.
-Since the documentation generates boolean values as yes/no, having the examples use these values as well makes the module documentation more consistent.
+* If your examples use boolean options, use true/false values.
+Since the documentation generates boolean values as true/false, having the examples use these values as well makes the module documentation more consistent.

-If your module returns facts that are often needed, an example of how to use them can be helpful.
+* If your module returns facts that are often needed, an example of how to use them can be helpful.

 .. _return_block:

 RETURN block
 ============

-After the shebang, the UTF-8 coding, the copyright line, the license section, ``DOCUMENTATION`` and ``EXAMPLES`` blocks comes the ``RETURN`` block.
+After the ``EXAMPLES`` blocks comes the ``RETURN`` block.
 This section documents the information the module returns for use by other modules.

-If your module doesn't return anything (apart from the standard returns), this section of your module should read: ``RETURN = r''' # '''``
+If your module does not return anything (apart from the standard returns made by ansible-core), this section of your module should read: ``RETURN = r''' # '''``
 Otherwise, for each value returned, provide the following fields.
 All fields are required unless specified otherwise.

 :return name:
   Name of the returned field.

   :description:
     Detailed description of what this value represents.
-Capitalized and with trailing dot.
+Capitalized and with a trailing dot.
   :returned:
     When this value is returned, such as ``always``, ``changed`` or ``success``.
 This is a string and can contain any human-readable content.
   :type: